-Guidelines for Online Courses Carrying Undergraduate Credit Offered by Northern Illinois University
+Policies for Distance Education Courses Carrying Undergraduate Credit Offered by Northern Illinois University

 Section III.
 Item 23.

-- must include significant interaction (e.g., email, discussion boards, chat lines, etc.) between students and instructor, and among students, when such opportunities would normally be part of the course if offered in traditional on-campus mode,
+Distance education courses must be accessible to all NIU students and should include significant interaction (e.g., email, discussion boards, chat lines, etc.) between students and instructor, and among students, when such opportunities would normally be part of the course if offered in traditional on-campus mode.

 Ownership and use of online material is governed by the university intellectual property policy.

-Because the usual criterion of “contact hours” may not be germane, proposals for undergraduate-level courses intended to be offered primarily or exclusively online must include a rationale as to how the number of credit hours for each proposed course has been determined.
+Because the usual criterion of "contact hours" may not be germane, proposals for undergraduate-level courses intended to be offered via distance education should include a rationale as to how the number of credit hours for each proposed course has been determined.
+This rationale must comply with the credit hour policies articulated in APPM Section III, Item 2.

 University Administrative Considerations